-Ask your followers what they want to see, use tools like Instagram Stories and replies to get their response for how/what you're doing.
+Ask your followers what they want to see, and use tools like Instagram Stories and replies to get their response for how/what you're doing.
 Whatever engagement you get, positive or negative, can influence how you attract more audience members.

-For example, try tweeting out something that invites a CTA, like "Send us a picture of your favorite outfit to wear with our new hats!"
+For example, try tweeting something that invites a CTA, like "Send us a picture of your favorite outfit to wear with our new hats!"
 This evokes a response, responses you can analyze the language of and imitate to grow your audience.

 Target Audience Examples

 - Lightlife Foods

 - Apple Music